 Looking for the coolest Japanese fashion brands?
 Look no further.

 Affordable Japanese Brands ↓

 One of Japan’s most popular brands, Uniqlo is known for offering essential clothing staples and pretty high-quality products, all for affordable prices.

-Now a global company, the popular Japanese clothing brand has expanded their customer base to nearly 20 different countries, and has become especially popular in North America.
+Now a global company, the popular Japanese clothing brand has expanded their customer base to nearly 20 different countries.

 Uniqlo has a more minimalistic style than many of the flashier Japanese fashion brands, which often have a heavy influence of haute couture and high fashion.